You Are Not Alone

 - Social isolation

 These symptoms are not normal at any age.
 Most depression and other emotional illnesses in older people are treatable, especially if dealt with early.
-I addition to improving a senior’s outlook on life, therapy also help individuals to better care for themselves and follow their primary care providers’ directions.
+In addition to improving a senior’s outlook on life, therapy also helps individual to better care for themselves and follow their primary care providers’ directions.